jiyeakim/jiyeakim.github.io/about.md

 <h2><center>Ji Yea Kim</center></h2>

 <p>I am a Ph.D. candidate in <a href="https://linguistics.stonybrook.edu/">the Department of Linguistics</a> at Stony Brook University.
 My research interests focus mostly on phonology, morphology, and their interface.
-I am a member of the Epenthesis Research Group, which is led by my advisor Professor Lori Repetti.
+I am a member of the Epenthesis Research Group, which is led by Professor Lori Repetti.
 I am currently working on my dissertation on morpho-phonological epenthesis.</p>

 <!---<p>I am doing research on phonology and morphology.</p>-->